This blog may contain affiliate links. Read our disclosure policy for more info.

 Once you’re done exploring the volcano, you’ll hop back on the route to La Fortuna.
 After about 40 minutes, you’ll spot La Paz Waterfall Gardens Nature Park on your left – it’s hard to miss!
 This beautiful cloud forest is a popular day trip from San Jose and it really has it all.
 You’ll see waterfalls, walking trails, and tons of animals like margays, jaguars, sloths, and small critters like butterflies and hummingbirds.

 It’s a self-guided tour, so you can pay on arrival.
-BUT we have a little insider tip for you: grab a day pass ahead of time, and you can skip the lines and it’s cheaper!
-Tickets via Viator are $51.20 USD for adults and $33.11 USD for kids, so you’re saving about $8 a ticket and won’t have to wait in line – that’s a win-win in my books!
+BUT we have a little insider tip for you: grab a day pass ahead of time, and you can skip the lines and it’s only $1 USD more!
+Tickets via Viator are $51.20 USD for adults and $33.11 USD for kids, so you won’t have to wait in line – that’s a win-win in my books!

 Related Read: If you can’t get enough waterfalls, check out our guide on visiting the La Fortuna Waterfall.